input-output-hk/scrypto/README.md

 Public Domain.

 **If you want to check benchmarks for authenticated AVL+ trees, please visit [dedicated repository](https://github.com/input-output-hk/scrypto-benchmarks).
-Use the repository as code examples for the trees also.**
+Use the repository as code examples for the trees also, though one code example is provided in "Authenticated Data Structures" section below.**

 ## Get Scrypto